SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

 <p>
   For the list of all Asyngular errors (and their properties) <a href="https://github.com/SocketCluster/sc-errors/blob/master/index.js">see sc-errors</a>.
-  To check the type of an error in Asyngular, you should use the <code>name</code> property of the error (do not use the instanceof statement).
+  To check the type of an error in Asyngular, you should use the <code>name</code> property of the error (do not use the <code>instanceof</code> statement).
-  Errors which are sent to the client from the server will be dehydrated on the server and rehydrated on the client - As a result they will be cast to plain <code>Error</code> objects.
+  Errors which are sent to the client from the server will be dehydrated on the server and rehydrated on the client - As a result, they will be cast to plain <code>Error</code> objects.
 </p>